tomrplummer/blue-eyes/README.md

 It doesn't necessarily use sane defaults, isn't flexible and only works "fully" on macos.
 Again, a toy project.

-Sequel and foreman (if using bin/dev) are expected to be installed globally.
+Sequel, sqlite3 and foreman (if using bin/dev) are expected to be installed globally.
+Maybe more.

 ## Examples